Certifications That Pay Well and Offer Potential

 Cosmetologist—A cosmetology license is one of the best certifications for jobs that are in demand and offer good earning possibilities.
-That's one of the reasons why nearly 80 percent of cosmetologists hold a post-secondary certificate and a license to practice in their state.
+That helps explain why O*NET OnLine found that nearly 80 percent of cosmetologists hold a post-secondary certificate and a license to practice in their state.
 Plus, earning your license is a fast process.
 In approximately one year's time, you could complete your training, take your state's licensing exam, and be ready to start offering cosmetology services in salons, spas, and other beauty establishments.

 - Median pay—$24,730